ParaCoToUl/noarr-pipelines/docs/hub.md

 });
 ```

-You might ponder how does one combine modifying and consuming links, if they both compete for the *top chunk*.
+We might ponder how does one combine modifying and consuming links, if they both compete for the *top chunk*.
 This problem is explored in the following section on [dataflow strategy](#dataflow-strategy).

 Here is the list of all the link types and their construction: